The Essentials Of Puppy Nutrition

 Read Labels Carefully

 When selecting puppy food, it is crucial to read the labels carefully.
 Look for complete and balanced formulas that are specifically formulated for puppies.
-The Association of American Feed Control Officials (AAFCO) regulates pet food standards and provides guidelines to ensure that the food meets essential nutritional requirements for puppies.
+The Association of American Feed Control Officials (AAFCO) regulates food standards and provides to ensure that the food meets essential nutritional requirements for puppies.
 Pay attention to the ingredients list and avoid foods that contain artificial additives, preservatives, or fillers.

 Avoid Artificial Ingredients and Fillers